scality/metalk8s/docs/installation-guide/quickstart.rst

 | `Kibana`_               | A search console for logs indexed in Elasticsearch      | http://localhost:8001/api/v1/namespaces/kube-ops/services/http:kibana:/proxy/                   |
 +-------------------------+---------------------------------------------------------+-------------------------------------------------------------------------------------------------+

-See :doc:`../architecture/cluster-services` for more information about these services and their configuration.
+See :ref:`cluster-services` for more information about these services and their configuration.

 .. _Kubernetes dashboard: https://github.com/kubernetes/dashboard